equinor/iec63131/README.md

 ![Shape1](illustrations/image001.png) Figure 1 Example of workflow

-## 2.1Versioning of SCD and corresponding AML-file
+## 2.1 Versioning of SCD and corresponding AML-file

 Following a standardized document workflow, each SCD has its own official version.